Help support our friends in Israel in their time of need.

 What kind of dietary needs can be accommodated?

 If you have significant dietary needs, contact your GTI Travel Coordinator right away.
 You'll be fine for most breakfasts and dinners, however for lunches you may have to plan ahead and pack a special meal for yourself each day depending on your needs.
-Your guide and driver will do their best to accommodate your needs as long as it doesn't detain the group.
+Your guide and driver will do their best to accommodate your needs.

 • GTI Study Tours are a group experience.